DataONEorg/dataone-web/content/learning/documentation.md

 The first component of portals is the settings tab.
 This tab is the first page users will see after initially creating a new portal and sets up important infrastructure for the portal.

 On this page users can give the portal a title and assign it a unique url; also referred to as a **portal identifier**.
-Users can add a general description of the portal, upload an icon photo for their data, and upload icon photos from any partner organizations that have contributed to the data.These partner icons will appear in the footer banner on every page in a portal, likewise your portal icon will appear in the header banner.
+Users can add a general description of the portal, upload an icon photo for their data, and upload icon photos from any partner organizations that have contributed to the data.
+These partner icons will appear in the footer banner on every page in a portal, likewise, your portal icon will appear in the header banner.

 \[settings-tab\](\~/Documents/Portals-Training/settings-tab.png)